MeshkatShB/meshkatshb.github.io/_portfolio/BrowserWebUI.md

 ---

 **Outcome:**
-These contributions have been successfully merged into the main branch, enhancing the project's functionality and user experience.
+These contributions have been successfully merged into the main branch, enhancing the project's functionality, stability, and user experience.

 **Explore the repository here:** [browser-use/web-ui](https://github.com/browser-use/web-ui)